On Clarity in Performance Reporting

 • action is expected without authority

-• accountability exists without inspectability
+• accountability is demanded without inspectability

 • reporting is asked to substitute for management